 Nevertheless, the Premier League has never strayed too far from its roots, and it has always been true to itself.

-The Premier League is currently sponsored by Barclays, although it is unclear at this point whether a new sponsor will come on board after Barclays’ deal expires in 2022.
+Barclays currently sponsors the Premier League, although it is unclear whether a new sponsor will come on board after Barclays’ deal expires in 2022.

-The lion will always be a fundamental part of the logo, so if there are any moves lined up to spice it up, these are more likely to be minor tweaks.
+The lion will always be a fundamental part of the logo, so if any changes are planned to enhance it, these are more likely to be minor tweaks.
 The Premier League has shaken up English football in a way few could have possibly imagined, and the logo will always be inextricably tied to its history.